AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/README.md

 ## Generating the library

 Because the generated node files are not committed, you must produce them before building the WGSL target.
-CI does this automatically (installing the [`naga`](https://github.com/gfx-rs/wgpu/tree/trunk/naga) CLI and running the transpiler) on the jobs that build or ship WGSL — the web viewer, the Python sdist/wheels, and the tagged-release archives.
-Locally, populate the library in place with:
+CI installs naga and the transpiler's Python dependencies, then runs generation through CMake (`MaterialXGenWgslLibrary`) on jobs that build or ship WGSL.
+Locally, either configure with `-DMATERIALX_BUILD_GEN_WGSL=ON` and build (CMake transpiles in-place automatically), or populate the library manually:

 ```
 python source/MaterialXGenWgsl/tools/mxgenwgsl.py --libraries libraries --out libraries
 ```

-then configure with `-DMATERIALX_BUILD_GEN_WGSL=ON`.
 The transpiler exits non-zero on any lib or node failure outside `EXPECTED_FALLBACK` — so CI running it doubles as validation that a change hasn't broken the WGSL target.
 See [`tools/README.md`](tools/README.md) for the tool, its overload mapping table, and its lib-arity self-validation.

-The separate `-DMATERIALX_GENERATE_WGSL_LIBRARY=ON` option adds a `MaterialXGenWgslLibrary` target that re-transpiles into the *build tree* (not the source tree) as a local validation aid; it is decoupled from `MATERIALX_BUILD_GEN_WGSL`.
+The separate `-DMATERIALX_GENERATE_WGSL_LIBRARY=ON` option (without `MATERIALX_BUILD_GEN_WGSL`) adds a `MaterialXGenWgslLibrary` target that re-transpiles into the *build tree* as a local validation aid.

 ## Layout